-- That a Community Task Force on Neighbourhood Social and Recreational Services be established to make recommendations to the Neighbourhoods Committee regarding: - a policy with respect to the City's commitment to social and recreational service provisions and, - changes to the current budget processes for the provision of financial support for social and recreational services. - 2.
+- 1. That a Community Task Force on Neighbourhood Social and Recreational Services be established to make recommendations to the Neighbourhoods Committee regarding: - a. a policy with respect to the City's commitment to social and recreational service provisions and, - b. changes to the current budget processes for the provision of financial support for social and recreational services. - 2.
 That the Task Force consist of representatives from the following groups:

 A.O.C.C.
-(2)
+(2) Association of Community Certifical

 T.A.N.S.
-(2)
+(2) To onto Association of Newtonian Certification (1)

 Recreation Advisory Councils (1)

 City Council (4)

 Toronto Board of Education (1)

 Metropolitan Toronto Separate School Board (1)

 Department of Parks and Recreation (1)

-- That the Task Force be instructed to submit recommendations by September 30, 1981, on the following issues: - a. current, capital and operating commitments, - b. appropriate policies and criteria for the assessment of requests for financial support, and - c. appropriate procedures for assessing requests for financial support. - 4.
-That within I year of the establishment of the Task Force it submit a further report on the following issues: - a. the appropriate extent of direct City involvement in the delivery of social and recreational services, - b. appropriate areas of providing support to organizations for which the City recognizes some responsibility, - c. where resources can be provided in lieu of financial support, - a review of the relationship between the nature of programs and the type of facility to determine where better integration might improve use, - e. to define the appropriate internal relations and procedures within the Civic structure,
+- 3. That the Task Force be instructed to submit recommendations by September 30, 1981, on the following issues: - a. current, capital and operating commitments, - b. appropriate policies and criteria for the assessment of requests for financial support, and - c. appropriate procedures for assessing requests for financial support. - 4.
+That within 1 year of the establishment of the Task Force it submit a further report on the following issues: - a. the appropriate extent of direct City involvement in the delivery of social and recreational services, - b. appropriate areas of providing support to organizations for which the City recognizes some responsibility, - c. where resources can be provided in lieu of financial support, - d. a review of the relationship between the nature of programs and the type of facility to determine where better integration might improve use, - e. to define the appropriate internal relations and procedures within the Civic structure, - f. to define the appropriate relationship between the internal process and organization providing social and recreational services, - g. to define what organizational changes and/or additional personnel are required, - h. identification of service overlaps, - i. an analysis of volunteer time, - j. review of existing funding structure for facilities and programs, including City and non-City services. - 5.
+That the Task Force be requested to report back on its proposed process for implementing those tasks set out in Recommendation 4 at its earliest convenience.

-- to define the appropriate relationship between the internal process and organization providing social and recreational services, - g. to define what organizational changes and/or additional personnel are required, - identification of service overlaps, - i. an analysis of volunteer time, - j. review of existing funding structure for facilities and programs, including City and non-City services. - That the Task Force be requested to report back on its proposed process for implementing those tasks set out in Recommendation 4 at its earliest convenience. - That Council authorize the provision of funds to the Task Force for the hiring of a full time staff person. - That the Task Force be provided with the appropriate departmental resources required for the carrying out of its mandate.
+- 6. That Council authorize the provision of funds to the Task Force for the hiring of a full time staff person. - 7.
+That the Task Force be provided with the appropriate departmental resources required for the carrying out of its mandate.

-Appendix "B"
+APPENDIX "B"